carderne/carderne.github.io/_posts/2018-03-18-flask-optimize-minigrid.md

 - inside
 ---

 As part of ongoing work on energy access in Tanzania, we (the [IFC](https://www.ifc.org), together with Tanzania's Rural Energy Agency) have mapped over 4 million buildings in rural parts of the country.
-This gives loads of new possibilities to those looking to work in these areas, and not only in the energy sector.
-One of these is the ability to conduct detailed site assessments,including sensible estimates of household populations and potential demand,along with wiring requirements to connect a village.
+This gives loads of [new possibilities](https://rdrn.me/tanzaniamapping/) to those looking to work in these areas, and not only in the energy sector.
+One of these is the ability to conduct detailed site assessments, including sensible estimates of household populations and potential demand,along with wiring requirements to connect a village.

 Apart from  the potential for use in state planning for new grid extensions,this data is valuable to private developers looking to sell off-grid services such as stand-alone solar systems (such as those sold by [M-Kopa](https://www.bloomberg.com/features/2015-mkopa-solar-in-africa/) as well as more capital intensive mini-grid systems (with a power source and grid connecting households, but no connection to the national grid), which [some suggest](https://www.greentechmedia.com/articles/read/minigrids-are-the-cheapest-way-to-electrify-100-million-africans-today) are a key to tackling energy access issues.

 In this post I'm focusing on mini-grids, mostly because it's a more interesting problem to analyse.
 However, I also provide some cost comparisons with national grid connections.
 This post is split into two main sections: